moortimis/moortimis.github.io/content/blog/travis-setup-for-hugo-site-on-gitpages.md

 You can find the result under the `public` directory after `hugo` run.

-Hugo provides simple webserver for the local. `--watch` flag is useful for the editing that the page will refresh every save moment.
-Also, it's avilable to build within drafts using `--buildDrafts` or `-D`.
+Hugo provides simple web-server for the local. `--watch` flag is useful for the editing that the page will refresh every save moment.
+Also, it's available to build within drafts using `--buildDrafts` or `-D`.

 ```bash